pqabelian/abelian-community-website/docs/downloads/latest.md

 - Upgraded transaction version to 3 to support pseudo-CT addresses.
 - Upgraded block version to 4 to support the new transaction version.
 - Introduced the "aconcagua" fork at height 464,000, enabling AUT and hybrid PoW with DSA; set commit height at 480,000.
-- To participate in Abel-Nakamoto solo CPU mining when starting Abec, simply add the `--generate` parameter.
+- To participate in ABEL-Nakamoto solo CPU mining when starting Abec, simply add the `--generate` parameter.
 - Storage space requirements for running nodes in different modes: Normal Node ≈ 190GB, SemiFull Node ≈ 450GB, Full Node ≈ 1.4TB.

 **For more details, Please view the link below:**